Adapting in Advancement

 Of course, communicators aren’t the only ones personally engaging constituents.
 Frontline fundraisers are also mitigating the pandemic’s challenges as the traditional school year begins.

 Paul Chesser, vice president of advancement at Concordia University in Montreal, Canada, says he’s thrilled with how the institution’s fundraisers have been able to connect with donors during the last six months.
 He’s been pleasantly surprised by their flexibility to conduct major gift conversations in a virtual setting.

 “On the other hand, starting new relationships is difficult,” Chesser says, “when you can’t meet the dean, have alumni visit with their favorite professors, see the campus, or meet with students.”

-Engagement opportunities for donors and alumni are completely different this fall, agrees Justin Fincher, vice president for advancement's strategy, and administration team at The Ohio State University.
+Engagement opportunities for donors and alumni are completely different this fall, agrees Justin Fincher, vice president of advancement, strategy, and administration at The Ohio State University.
 He says that a season without sports or other large-scale events forces everyone to reimagine engagement.

 “I can’t quantify this.
 We’re looking at how we are celebrating Buckeyes without football as the backdrop,” Fincher says.
 “We always start with how we want people to feel, whether that’s an in-person event or an online meeting.
 That feeling is still possible.
 We are taking students with us on Zoom meetings with donors.
 And if virtual campus tours don’t look different a year from now, we’ve all missed the mark.”